MathiasBojda/CodilityAlgorithms/README.md

 These are my solutions

 All the solutions i have solved myself.

-I only commit solutions that have 100%
+Disclaimer: Some of my solutions may not have 100% correctness.